-Your final average summer appointment salary is your average salary earned during your 5 consecutive highest-paid summer appointments.
+Your final average summer appointment salary is your average salary earned during your 5 consecutive highestpaid summer appointments.
 Summers you do not work are not considered in calculating the average.
 If you're employed for more than one summer appointment in any academic year, your salary for those summer appointments will be combined and considered as one summer appointment salary.

-For summers beginning in 2011, if your summer appointment salary exceeds 3/9 of your regular annual salary for any 9 month period immediately before your summer appointment (or the 9 month period following your summer appointment if your first appointment is a summer appointment), the overage will not be included as part of your summer appointment salary.
-For summers before 2011, If your summer appointment salary exceeds 2/9 of your regular annual salary for any 9 month period immediately before your summer appointment, the overage will not be included as part of your summer appointment salary.
+For summers beginning in 2011, if your summer appointment salary exceeds 3/9 of your regular annual salary for any 9-month period immediately before your summer appointment (or the 9-month period following your summer appointment if your first appointment is a summer appointment), the overage will not be included as part of your summer appointment salary.
+For summers before 2011, If your summer appointment salary exceeds 2/9 of your regular annual salary for any 9-month period immediately before your summer appointment, the overage will not be included as part of your regular annual salary for any 9-month period immediately before your summer appointment, the overage will not be included as part of your summer appointment salary.